 THE FIVE BEST NEW RESTAURANTS TO TRY AS OF MAY 2019

 I’m just going to come right out and say it… Alta Adams is, so far, my favorite restaurant opening of the year.
 From design to cocktails and of course dishes, it checks off every single box and then some.
 The space itself is simple yet beautiful, and they’ve got a great patio out back for a little alfresco dining.
-The menu is focused on Southern cuisine and it truly is the epitome of comfort food, and it’s done so well to the point that I simply cannot shut up about this place.
+The menu is focused on Southern cuisine.
+It truly is the epitome of comfort food, and it’s done so well to the point that I simply cannot shut up about this place.
 Menu standouts are the black-eyed pea fritters, the fried chicken, and the oxtails and rice.
-If you come for brunch – probably my favorite brunch in LA right now – make sure to order the biscuits and gravy (LIFE CHANGING), and the cornmeal pancakes.
+If you come for brunch, make sure to order the biscuits and gravy (LIFE CHANGING), and the cornmeal pancakes.
+It’s probably my favorite brunch in LA right now

 From the chic “Hollywood glam” / art deco inspired decor to its polished Japanese influenced menu, Pacifique is an absolute stunner.
 When I first walked in and saw the space, especially that adorable window seating area in the front room, I thought “you fit right in”.
-When I heard “Japanese influenced” I didn’t totally know what to expect, but after having tried several dishes I am so beyond impressed by how inventive and fun the menu was – and still approachable.
-Chef Danielle Sobel is a total freakin’ badass in the kitchen and absolutely blew my mind with her marinated fried chicken, potato agnolotti, and local mushrooms dishes.
+When I heard “Japanese influenced” I didn’t totally know what to expect.
+However, after having tried several dishes I am so beyond impressed by how inventive and fun the menu was.
+It’s still approachable.
+Chef Danielle Sobel is a total freakin’ badass in the kitchen.
+It absolutely blew my mind with her marinated fried chicken, potato agnolotti, and local mushrooms dishes.

 Order all the things at Pacifique, but whatever you do, do not skip out on their insane cocktail menu or their desserts!
 I highly recommend the Malay Malee (Mezcal, Nam Phrik, Chipotle, Hibiscus, Lime) and the Yuzu Tart (Lavender Meringue, Tarragon, Lemon Verbena).